OBESITY & DISABILITY – SOCIAL SECURITY RULING 19-2P

 Likewise, obesity can also occur from medications.
 Doctors diagnose obesity based on your medical history.
 They also diagnose obesity using a physical exam and your body mass index (BMI).

 For adults, BMI is your weight in kilograms divided by the square of your height in meters (kg/m).
 People with obesity weigh more than what is considered a healthy weight for their height.
-In the medical community, obesity is defined as a BMI of 30.0 or higher.
+In the medical community, obesity is having a BMI of 30.0 or higher.
 There is no specific weight or BMI proves your obesity is a severe condition for the Social Security program.

 A doctor may measure your waist to determine your obesity.
 If your BMI is within the normal range, then you may still be obese if your waist measurement is higher than normal.